eclass/renovate-heroku/README.md

-# renovate-bot
+# renovate-heroku

-A heroku button to deploy renovate-bot.
+A heroku button to deploy renovate-heroku.

 ## Deploying to Heroku